 Just like many other similar platforms, Ko-fi offers content creators different usage plans.
 Ko-fi Gold will give you access to tools like analytics and ad-free pages which can be crucial for taking your earnings to the next level.
 This service is paid for, but Ko-fi is otherwise free to use, with premium features offered either for a low price or a percentage of revenue earned.

-Ko-fi Pros and Cons
+Ko-fi pros and cons

 • Can accept one-time payments, donations, and commissions